 Convertible Securities.
-Each Fund may invest in convertible securities.
+The Funds may invest in convertible securities.
 Convertible securities are preferred stock or debt obligations that are convertible into common stock.
 Convertible securities generally offer lower interest or dividend yields than non-convertible securities of similar quality.
-Convertible securities in which a Fund invests are subject to the same rating criteria as its other investments in fixed income securities.
 Convertible securities have both equity and fixed income risk characteristics.
 Like all fixed income securities, the value of convertible securities is susceptible to the risk of market losses attributable to changes in interest rates.
 Generally, the market value of convertible securities tends to decline as interest rates increase and, conversely, to increase as interest rates decline.
-However, when the market price of the common stock underlying a convertible security exceeds the conversion price of the convertible security, the convertible security tends to reflect the market price of the underlying common stock.
+However, when the market price of the common stock underlying a convertible security exceeds the conversion price of the convertible security tends to reflect the market price of the underlying common stock.
 As the market price of the underlying common stock declines, the convertible security, like a fixed income security, tends to trade increasingly on a yield basis, and thus may not decline in price to the same extent as the underlying common stock.

 Foreign Currency Transactions.
-A Fund may, to the extent consistent with its investment policies, purchase or sell foreign currencies on a cash basis or through forward contracts.
+The Funds may, to the extent consistent with their investment policies, purchase or sell foreign currencies on a cash basis or through forward contracts.
 A forward contract involves an obligation to purchase or sell a specific currency at a future date at a price set at the time of the contract.
 A Fund may engage in foreign currency transactions for hedging purposes and to seek to protect against anticipated changes in future foreign currency exchange rates.
-In addition, the Funds may enter into foreign currency transactions to seek a closer correlation between a Fund's overall currency exposures and the currency exposures of the Fund's performance benchmark.
 The Funds may also enter into such transactions to seek to increase total return, which presents additional risk.

-The Funds may also engage in cross-hedging by using forward contracts in a currency different from that in which the hedged security is denominated or quoted.
-A Fund may hold foreign currency received in connection with investments in foreign securities when, in the judgment of the Investment Adviser, it would be beneficial to convert such currency into U.S. dollars at a later date (e.g., the Investment Adviser may anticipate the foreign currency to appreciate against the U.S. dollar).
+Some Funds may also engage in cross-hedging by using forward contracts in a currency different from that in which the hedged security is denominated or quoted.
+A Fund may hold foreign currency received in connection with investments in foreign securities when, in the judgment of the Investment Adviser, it would be beneficial to convert such currency into U.S. dollars at a later date (e.g. the Investment Adviser may anticipate the foreign currency to appreciate against the U.S. dollar).